cloudamqp/java-amqp-example/README.md

 The app assembler plugin generates a convenient launch script for starting your application.

 Note that the mainClass tag points to the class that launches the application.
-In the application described above that is App.java, but it would need to be changed for another application.
+In the application described above that is `App.java`, but it would need to be changed for another application.

 Now that the application is ready to be run as a worker any other business logic can be added as long as it is bootstrapped from the main class.